-Yes, in most states, basic marriage license "log" or index data is public information, even if the actual certificates or licenses may have strict privacy rules under the state's vital records laws.
+Yes, in most states, a basic marriage license "log" or marriage license index is considered to be public information, even if the actual certificates or licenses may have strict privacy rules under the state's vital records laws.
 In New York, this was upheld in a New York State Freedom of Information case from 1993, formally Gannett Co., Inc. v.
 City Clerk’s Office, City of Rochester, 596 NYS 2d 968, affirmed unanimously, 197 AD 2d 919 (1993).
-The ruling does require that any data deemed to be too personally intrusive, such as the street addresses of the license applicants, must be removed before making the data public.
+That ruling does require that any data deemed to be too personally intrusive, such as the street addresses of the license applicants, must be removed before making the data public.

 How did this data get online?
 Who built this website?

 This data was provided to the not-for-profit activist group Reclaim The Records by the New York City Clerk's Office.
 Reclaim The Records had requested a copy of the data in December 2015 through the New York State Freedom of Information Law (FOIL).
 The City Clerk's Office refused to comply with their request and a lawsuit was initiated in March 2016.
 The City Clerk's Office settled the case in September 2016, providing the data, and reimbursing Reclaim the Records' attorneys fees.
 You can read the whole story, along with copies of the actual court filings, here.

 The New York City Clerk's Office built this database for their own in-house use.
 Their version of the database also includes two columns for the spouses' dates of birth, which were removed for privacy reasons before handing the data over as part of the legal settlement.

 I would like all of my data (or someone else's data) removed from this website and/or the original files.
 This is an invasion of privacy.

 Legally it isn't, and we will not assist you in censoring public documents.

 This data set only covers 1950-1995.
 What about people married in other years?